GoogleCloudPlatform/pgadapter/docs/node-postgres.md

 ## Performance Considerations

-The following will give you the best possible performance when using pgx with PGAdapter.
+The following will give you the best possible performance when using node-postgres with PGAdapter.

 ### Unix Domain Sockets
 Use Unix Domain Socket connections for the lowest possible latency when PGAdapter and the client application are running on the same host.
-See https://pkg.go.dev/github.com/jackc/pgx#ConnConfig for more information on connection options for pgx.
+See https://node-postgres.com/features/connecting for more information on connection options for node-postgres.

 ### Batching
-Use the pgx batching API when executing multiple DDL or DML statements.
+Use the batching options that are available as SQL commands in PGAdapter to batch DDL or DML statements.
 PGAdapter will combine DML and DDL statements that are executed in a batch into a single request on Cloud Spanner.
 This can significantly reduce the overhead of executing multiple DML or DDL statements.

 Example for DML statements: